Derjik/LibMach/README.md

 I'm currently planning to add some Doxygen documentation but the class headers, along with the code comments should be a good starter for anyone wishing to work with this code.

+### AStar GUI

+The SFML `Mach::AStar` demonstration GUI has some keyboard & mouse controls which are explained here:

+**Drawing & dragging**

+You can drag the starting (green tile) and ending (red tile) points across the map simply by maintaining a left-click on them and moving around.
+You can start drawing some obstacles by left-clicking on an empty point (colorde in dark-gray), then maintaining the click and moving.
+The same process goes for removing obstacles, by clicking on an occupied point this time.

+**Setting the speed**
+Progress speed can be increased by pressing the <kbd>+</kbd> key and decreased by pressing <kbd>-</kbd>.

+**Running, wiping and cleaning**
+<kbd>R</kbd> starts the simulation.
+Once finished, the open, closed and path
+lists can be wiped using the <kbd>W</kbd> key.
+Finally, obstacles can be cleared with the <kbd>C</kbd> key.

+**Saving & loading**
+The current state of the map (obstacles, start & end points) can be saved by pressing the <kbd>S</kbd> key, resulting in a map.bin file in the execution path.
+You can then load the map later by pressing <kbd>L</kbd>.